Top Tips For Perfecting Your Customer Loyalty Program Using Your POS System

-Customer rewards programs that integrate with point of sale systems come in all shapes and sizes.
+Customer loyalty programs that integrate with point of sale systems come in all shapes and sizes.
 From reward or loyalty points offered on every transaction to special discounts and email campaigns targeted at your top customers, customer rewards programs can offer immense value to your business.

-1. Get clear on your goals.
+1. Get clear on your retail business goals.

 Every system has its own unique drawbacks and advantages.
 Do your investigating and determine which method will best meet your goals.

 3. Develop your list of excluded products and items.